 (Optional) Configurability Most implementation strategies are expected to provide a ‘default’ behavior, but a Client should be able to configure the behavior by passing additional parameters which depend on the class of the agent (e.g. DL Reasoner) and/or the strategy being implemented (e.g. tableaux-based classification)

+ReST-fulness – Operations follow principles and best practices for distributed APIs such as statelessness and idempotence. ‘getX’ and ‘listXs’ operations follow GET semantics; ‘setX’ operations follow PUT semantics; ‘addX’ and ‘createX’ operations follow with POST semantics; ‘isX’ follow HEAD semantics; ‘deleteX’, to align with DELETE semantics, are not aimed at removing resources, but rather to ensure that resources are not present.

 Support for Provenance − Since the outcome of most operations depends heavily on the ability of a given server and strategy to handle different languages, a server is expected (but not required) to provide an ‘Explanation’ of how it produced the actual result.

 Semantic Web Orientation − Individual entities in the API4KP conceptual space are expected to be denoted using URIs, including both version-agnostic and version-specific URIs.